inserting a random picture of Mt.Fuji with fall leaves since it's autumn.

 8. Squatting toilets actually exist in Tokyo.
 Okay, so I knew they do exist in Japan but I wasn't expecting to see them in Tokyo because it is such a big city but no they do exist!
 I was more of expecting to see them in the countryside prefectures in Japan.
 I had to use a squatting toilet twice when I was using them at a train station.
 This reminds me of my China trip all over again, lol.
 For those of you who don't know what a squatting toilet is, here is a picture for your reference.
 If you have never visited Asia before, specifically China, then you might not understand/know what the whole squatting toilet situation is about.
 Oh let me warn you to do prepare that it is not the most comfortable experience you'll ever encounter!
 XD But I have to say the places where they had the most clean toilets is at the airport in Japan.
 They're sooo spacious too that you can even carry your suitcase in with you!
 XD

-10. Food is also insanely cheap.
-Omg you can buy yummy good konbini food for lunch/dinner at the convenience store for less than 500 yen!
-So cheap!
+10. Food is also very cheap.
+You can buy yummy good konbini food for lunch/dinner at the convenience store for less than 500 yen.
+If you go to the grocery store after 8pm, you can usually find things for half price too.
 I ate combini food for dinner almost everyday there which saved me a lot of money on food.
 I only eat out for lunch and trying random snack food here and there when I was hungry, lol.

 Overall my first Tokyo trip was amazing!
 I can't wait to go back again in April 2016 for sakura blooming season. =D